 My whole intent on this ship was to unify all of those shapes; I wanted to give it a forward lunge for the saucer and a forward lunge for the engines, but Gene still wanted the engines to extend out the back as well.

 Roddenberry’s only other change was to put the bridge back on top of the saucer.
-Given the size of the new ship, this only created a small bump.
+Given the size of the new ship, this only added a small bump.
+But it gave the viewers a sense of scale.

-On the underside of the saucer, Probert put a captain’s yacht.
-Although the Enterprise-D’s was never seen on screen, it became a staple of Starfleet ships.
-Rick Sternbach included a captain’s yacht in his design of Voyager and the Enterprise-E’s captain’s yacht was revealed in Star Trek: Insurrection.
+On the underside of the saucer, Probert inserted a captain’s yacht.
+Although the Enterprise-D’s was never seen on screen, it became a staple of Starfleet design.
+Rick Sternbach included a captain’s yacht in his design of Voyager and the Enterprise-E’s captain’s yacht was revealed in Insurrection.

-Two filming miniatures were built for the first season by Industrial Light and Magic: a large six-foot model and a smaller, less detailed two-foot model.
+Industrial Light and Magic built two miniatures for the first season: a large 6-foot model and a smaller, less detailed 2-foot model.
 Both were capable of saucer separation.

-Greg Jein built a new, four-foot miniature for the third season.
-The main difference was that its forward-facing windows corresponded with the new Ten Forward set.
-Probert — who by then had left the show — had conceived of the saucer rim as only one deck in height.
+Greg Jein built a new, 4-foot miniature for Season 3.
+It had more pronounced hull plating and a thicker saucer rim to match the new Ten Forward set.
+Probert — who by then had left the show — had designed the saucer to be one deck in height.

-Jein’s model largely replaced the other two, but stock footage from the first two seasons continued to be used.
-The six-footer was refurbished for Star Trek Generations, when a computer-generated version and a special twelve-foot-wide saucer (for the crash scene) were also created.
+Jein’s model largely replaced the other two, but stock footage from the first two seasons continued to be used, creating a visual discrepancy.
+The 6-footer was refurbished for Star Trek Generations, when a computer-generated version and a special 12-foot-wide saucer (for the crash) were also made.